 In September 2014, I was invited to a NASA/Library of Congress event, to speak about the impact of discovering life beyond Earth.
 I proposed A Multidimensional Impact Model for the Discovery of Extraterrestrial Life, that I would like to dedicate to Albert A. Harrison, who sadly passed away recently.
 Indeed, this paper is a tribute to his work, as I built on many of the insights from his book After Contact, in order to propose an impact model where scenarios can be systematically explored with radar charts.

 In 2017, I finished a sequel paper about stellivores, and highlighted that there is a pulsar positioning system in our galaxy, accurate down to 100 meters!
 Could it be that extraterrestrial civilizations are already using it?
 What does it imply for interstellar travel, galactic organization, and the distribution of life in the galaxy?
 Could advanced civilizations have actually set up such a galactic GPS?
-I explore these questions and give lines of inquiry that could lead to answers in my paper: Pulsar Positioning System: A Quest for Evidence of Extraterrestrial Engineering.
+I explore these questions and give lines of inquiry that could lead to answers in my paper published in the International Journal of Astrobiology: Pulsar Positioning System: A Quest for Evidence of Extraterrestrial Engineering.
+Whether there is alien engineering involved or not, there are benefits to use millisecond pulsars as galactic timing, navigation and metadata communication standards, as argued in this short paper entitled Millisecond Pulsars as Standards: Timing, positioning and communication.

 As stated in my home page, in my current research, I am aiming to: